haskellfoundation/hs-opt-handbook.github.io/src/Optimizations/GHC_opt/lambda_lifting.rst

 --------------------------------------

 You may directly observe the effect of late lambda lifting by comparing Core to STG when late lambda lifting is enabled.
-You can also directly disable or enable late lambda lifting with the flags ``-f-stg-lift-lams`` and ``-fno-stg-lift-lams``.
+You can also disable or enable late lambda lifting with the flags ``-f-stg-lift-lams`` and ``-fno-stg-lift-lams``.
 In general, lambda lifting performs the following syntactic changes:

 #.
 It eliminates a let binding.
 #.
 It creates a new :term:`top-level` binding.